wanyuenmei/di/docs/GettingStarted.md

 ### Loading the Nginx Webpage
 By default, Quilt-managed containers are disconnected from the public internet and isolated from one another.
-The final line of `example.spec` opens port 80 on the Nginx container to the outside world.
+The final line of [specs/example.spec](../specs/example.spec) opens port 80 on the Nginx container to the outside world.

 From your browser via `http://<WORKER_PUBLIC_IP>`, or on the command-line via `curl <WORKER_PUBLIC_IP>`, you can load the Nginx welcome page served by your